Stability testing best practice for Pharmaceutical products

 ii.
 Stability indicating test methods

-Some degradents will have a chromophore which will make UV detection feasible.
+Some degradants will have a chromophore, which will make UV detection feasible.

 iii.
 Forced degradation studies – method validation

-Forced degradation studies are used to validate the analytical method as stability-indicating in nature.
-The forced degradation studies are necessary for the API testing method and will also have to be conducted for the formulated and packaged product.
+Forced degradation studies validate the analytical method as stability-indicating in nature.
+They are necessary for the API testing method and will also have to be conducted for the formulated and packaged product.

 iv.
 Accelerated stability studies

-Accelerated (higher temperature) studies are useful to quickly determine degradants and to establish preliminary stability data for the formulation during development.
+Accelerated (higher temperature) studies are useful for quickly determining degradants and establishing preliminary stability data for the formulation during development.

-Notice that the main active peak (5) elutes at 4,8min and the two main degradant peaks (1 and 2) at 3.8 and 2.9min.
+Notice that the main active peak (5) elutes at 4.8 minutes and the two main degradant peaks (1 and 2) at 3.8 and 2.9 minutes, respectively.

-This indicates that the assay can successfully separate active from degradant.
+This indicates that the assay can successfully separate the active from degradants.

 The assay then can be called stability indicating in nature and can be used in stability trials.